-- Application: A flexible package of zero-emission e-mobility solutions for several types of electric rail and road vehicles such as trams, buses, trucks and cars.
-The fully integrated system of fast inductive charging, long-life batteries and efficient propulsion equipment allows cities and the transportation industry to easily incorporate electric mobility. - Major products: PRIMOVE charging, PRIMOVE battery, PRIMOVE propulsion - Competitive advantages: Unique solution for true e-mobility.
-PRIMOVE provides a convenient, automatic and wireless energy supply solution that allows electric vehicles to be charged dynamically and statically at high power levels without affecting driving habits or journey times.
+Application: Bombardier's PRIMOVE portfolio offers vehicle manufacturers and operators a flexible package of zero-emission e-mobility solutions for several types of electric rail and road vehicles such as trams, buses, trucks and cars.
+The fully integrated system of fast inductive charging, long-life batteries and efficient propulsion equipment allows cities and the transportation industry to easily incorporate electric mobility.

+Major products: PRIMOVE charging, PRIMOVE battery, PRIMOVE propulsion

+Competitive advantages: Bombardier develops unique solutions for true e-mobility.
+PRIMOVE provides a convenient, automatic and wireless energy supply system that allows electric vehicles to be charged dynamically and statically at high power levels without affecting driving habits or journey times.
 It delivers high power battery systems that are optimized for a long lifetime.
-The PRIMOVE propulsion and controls system integrates electrical driveline solutions with clever interfaces for all major vehicle components to boost the overall efficiency and performance of electric buses.
+The PRIMOVE opportunity-charging concept has been designed to achieve even longer battery life and to reduce battery size when compared to pure-electric bus.
+The PRIMOVE propulsion and controls system integrates the electrical driveline with clever interfaces for all major vehicle components to boost the overall efficiency and performance of electric buses.